1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 Consider third-party or minimal comprehensive.

-Ideal coverage : 50–70% of IDV, only if resale value justifies.
+Ideal coverage: 50–70% of IDV, only if resale value justifies.

-🔎 Tip : Never go below legal minimum even for older vehicles.
+🔎 Tip: Never go below legal minimum even for older vehicles.

-12. Most Overrated and Underrated Add-ons to Watch For Not all riders are worth the extra money.
+Not all riders are worth the extra money.
 When comparing plans, use this quick reference:

 ✅ Best Add-ons to Consider: